camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/03-runtime-container-integration/02-jndi-bindings-on-apache-tomcat-7.html.md

 </Context>
 ```

-These elements are used to create a link to the global JNDI Resources definied in `$CATALINA_HOME/conf/server.xml`.
+These elements are used to create a link to the global JNDI Resources defined in `$CATALINA_HOME/conf/server.xml`.

 Furthermore, declare the dependency on the JNDI binding inside the `WEB-INF/web.xml` deployment descriptor.